yongqianxiao/yongqianxiao.github.io/_posts/2022-09-12-Experiment videos of DDK.md

 ## Videos

-This is an improvement work from our previous work:
+This is an improvement work from our previous paper:
 @ARTICLE{xiao2023deep,
 	author={Xiao, Yongqian and Zhang, Xinglong and Xu, Xin and Liu, Xueqing and Liu, Jiahang}, journal={IEEE Transactions on Intelligent Vehicles},